P0669

 5

-Use live data to read the internal temperature value and compare to the actual ambient or underhood temperature.
+Read the internal temperature value in live data if supported and compare to actual ambient or underhood temperature.

 -